What is Elementary Education, its Importance & What are the Issues with Elementary Education

 8. Playground

 No playground for children.
-Children need other activities like playing, music, etc. But many primary schools don’t have playground.
+Children need other activities like playing, music, etc. But many primary schools don’t have playgrounds.

 9. Building